coderefinery/presentations/fair-webinar.md

 ---

-## GitLab service

-- Source code repository hosting for .emph[Nordic research software]
-- .emph[580 users with projects, 108 groups, 986 projects]
-- Notable projects: ARC/NT1, Earth Observation Laboratory, Centre for Integrated Remote Sensing and Forecasting for Arctic Operations, Symbioses, Nordic Language Processing Laboratory, EISCAT, UiT Master of Applied Computer Science, UiT Narvik R&D - Umbrella.
-- Maintained by DeiC (very professional maintenance)

-### Challenge

-- .emph[Long-term funding] (now coupled to CodeRefinery funding)
-- .emph[User support] (now CodeRefinery team)

----

 ## Value of the network and teamwork: success stories

 ### Python course

-- Instead of each site developing their own course, we combined efforts and together developed one within 3 weeks: https://aaltoscicomp.github.io/python-for-scicomp/
+- Instead of each site developing their own course, we combined efforts: https://aaltoscicomp.github.io/python-for-scicomp/
+- New edition of this course coming October

 ### Research Software Hour

-- Weekly online stream/show about scientific computing and research software
+- Bi-weekly online stream/show about scientific computing and research software
 - https://researchsoftwarehour.github.io/